 - Salem: Sylvan Learning Center

-- The Dalles: Columbia Gorge Community College — (On certain Wednesdays in December; contact Metro or location for details)
+- The Dalles: Columbia Gorge Community College (limited operations; contact Metro or location for details)

 - White City: Rogue Community College (on Mondays)